 There are three different types of WordPress.
 And, to further confuse the issue, two of the types have the same name!
 No wonder you are confused, right?

 So, let me outline the different types of WordPress for you.
-And in the near future I will be writing posts on how WordPress works.

 The first type of WordPress is the completely FREE version.
 It is called wordpress-dot-com and if you are just starting out with your business or blogging and don’t have a lot of capital to play with, this is a great option as it allows you to have a website or blog at absolutely no cost to you.

 – If you have a domain name, you can redirect it to your site so people don’t know you are using a FREE site.

 – There are themes to choose from.